 As the COVID-19 pandemic creates increasing concerns and restrictions across the globe, many of us have had to make some dramatic changes to our normal routines.
 School closures, working from home, and social distancing guidelines have many of us spending way more time at home, with fewer opportunities for exercises.
 This can take a toll on our mental health and physical well-being.
 At home exercises are beneficial to aiding our well-being.

 Easy exercises can be a great coping mechanism during times of stress.
 In addition to the long term gains, moving your body through exercise can have some immediate benefits.
 For example, exercise helps stimulate the release of feel-good neurotransmitters in the brain.
 These mood boosters can help us fight off stress, get a better night’s sleep, and increase feelings of overall contentment.
 Bonus: these benefits happen to be linked to a well-functioning immune system!

-Interested in staying active at home?
+Interested in home exercises?
 Not sure where to start?
 Read on for a circuit-style workout made up of seven of our favorite simple at home exercises.
 We’ve also included best practice tips to make sure your form is tip top, and common missteps we see with these movement patterns.